jtmenchaca/quickcompare/README.md

 When comparing between three groups, the ANOVA test is used to compare continuous columns.

-If a continuous variable has a non-normal distribution by the Shaprio-Wilk test, it is summarized using IQR.
+If a continuous variable has a normal distribution, the mean and standard deviation are provided.
+If non-normal, the median and interquartile range are provided.

 ``` r
 penguins_data |>